Project background

 Goals include encouraging alternative modes of transportation, ensuring sufficient turnover in convenient parking spaces for businesses, protecting neighborhoods from spillover parking, and efficiently using land to meet Tahoe area parking demands.
 This program has the potential to generate funding for local investment into alternative transportation enhancements, such as new bicycle/pedestrian facilities and expansion of transit services.

-Placer County is hosting a series of stakeholder meetings in 2025 to engage with residents and community members in North Lake Tahoe about the Parking Management Program.
-Find details about the meetings below:
+In 2025, Placer County held a series of stakeholder meetings to engage with residents and community members in North Lake Tahoe about the Parking Management Program.
+Watch the final meeting of that series in the video below:

 Q&A